marcbeep/flashcards/prompt.md

 ROLE:
-Create Anki flashcards from lecture content.
+Create flashcards from lecture content.

 TASK:
 Write Basic (Q→A) cards in JSON format.